Legal Assistance

 Intellectual Property

-• Establishing a trademark for a small food business’s name and logo
+• Establishing a trademark for a small food business’s name and logo.

-Real Estate
+Real Estate and Land Use

-• Negotiating a commercial real estate lease
+• Writing or reviewing a commercial real estate lease of farmland.